Welcome to the Oasis of African Safaris

 Kruger National Park is one of the largest wildlife preserves in the world, and it is truly wild.
 It is true bush!

-Oasis Africa is one of only a handful of small companies that provide the small group experience.
+Oasis Africa is one of a handful of small companies that provide the small group safari experience.
 My safaris are limited to four people in the vehicle.
-Some of the large companies sell a grand tour in a 40 person Greyhound type touring bus, then they put ten clients into each open game viewer and drive around the dusty roads to show you anything on four feet.
+Some of the large companies sell a grand tour in a 40 person Greyhound type touring bus, then they put ten clients into each open game viewer and drive around the dusty roads to show you anything on four feet (or two feet is it’s an ostrich).
 Having a max of 4 people is ideal.
 For instance, if you are two couples traveling together or a family of four, you will be the only people in that entire safari.
-I will often plan a safari for one or two people in hopes that I can add two or three others to the group, but I will still limit the number of clients to four people per vehicle.
+I will often plan a safari for one or two people in hopes that I can add others to the group, but I will still limit the number of clients to four people per vehicle.
 I do this because everyone needs a window and everyone needs room to move about.
 I only tour in an enclosed vehicle such as a Land Rover Defender 110.
 If I plan a safari for two people, but fail to get others to join, I will still conduct the tour for you even if I don’t make bucks.
 Don’t you get it?
 My reward is being in the bush with you!
 But what if you are five or more people?
 Well, I will use another vehicle and another guide.
 My Landy has 5 windows that open and if you are a family of 5, we can suffer through it to save you some money.

 Hey, just write to me and tell me what you need.